carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

 ```

 **2. List Packages**:
-We can see the list of packages and their version's available for install
+We can see the list of packages and their version's available for install.

 ```bash
 $ kubectl get packages